hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 (target_metadata)=
 ## Target metadata

-Target metadata is an array of objects that defines the characteristics of each target
+Target metadata is an array of objects that defines the characteristics of each target.

 It is composed of the following fields:
 * `target_id`: a short description that uniquely identifies the target.